keyboardDrummer/SmartReactives/README.md

 ## SmartNotifyPropertyChanged
 Implementing PropertyChanged for a property is a known cause for boilerplate.
 PostSharp allows you to remove this boilerplate using its attribute NotifyPropertyChanged.
 However, sometimes a property A depends on another property B. In this case we would like both properties to call PropertyChanged when B changes.
-The PostSharp attribute NotifyPropertyChanged won't do this, but SmartNotifyPropertyChanged will.
-This below example demonstrates this.
+The PostSharp attribute NotifyPropertyChanged won't do this, but SmartNotifyPropertyChanged will, as shown in the following example.

 ```c#
 class Calculator : HasNotifyPropertyChanged